Knowledge Sharing in Manufacturing using Large Language Models: User Evaluation and Model Benchmarking: Background

-Human-centered manufacturing in Industry 5.0 focuses on providing a work environment that nurtures individuals' creativity and problem-solving capabilities \cite{Madd2022}.
+Industry 5.0, the latest phase of industrial development, places human beings at the forefront of manufacturing processes, emphasizing their skills, creativity, and problem-solving abilities~\cite{xu2021industry,maddikunta2022industry,Alves2023}.
+Human-centered manufacturing in Industry 5.0 focuses on providing a work environment that nurtures individuals' creativity and problem-solving capabilities~\cite{Madd2022}.
 It encourages workers to think critically, innovate, and continuously learn.
 With machines handling repetitive and mundane tasks, human workers can dedicate their time and energy to more complex and intellectually stimulating activities.
-This shift could enhance job satisfaction and promote personal and professional growth, as workers could acquire new skills and engage in higher-level decision-making \cite{Alves2023}, \cite{XuLu2021}.
-Emphasis on human-machine collaboration and the continuous emergence and refinement of technology increase the need for adequate human-computer interaction \cite{Bru2023}.
-One of the approaches to address this topic is using conversational AI to assist humans in manufacturing \cite{Well2021}.
+This shift could enhance job satisfaction and promote personal and professional growth, as workers could acquire new skills and engage in higher-level decision-making~\cite{Alves2023,XuLu2021}.
+Emphasis on human-machine collaboration and the continuous emergence and refinement of technology increases the need for adequate human-computer interaction~\cite{Bru2023}.
+One of the approaches to address this topic is using conversational AI to assist humans in manufacturing~\cite{Well2021}.